Haivision/srt/docs/API-functions.md

 Sets the rejection code on the socket.
 This call is only useful in the listener callback.
-The code from `value` set this way will be set as a rejection reason for the socket and after the callback decided to reject the connection the code will be passed back to the caller peer with the handshake response.
+The code from `value` set this way will be set as a rejection reason for the socket.
+After the callback rejects the connection, the code will be passed back to the caller peer with the handshake response.

-Note that allowed values for that function begin with `SRT_REJC_SERVER` (that is, you cannot set a system rejection code using that function).
+Note that allowed values for this function begin with `SRT_REJC_SERVER` (that is, you cannot set a system rejection code using` srt_setrejectreason(SRTSOCKET sock, int value);`).
-For example, your application can inform the calling side that the resource specified under the `r` key in the StreamID string is not availble - it sets then the value `SRT_REJC_SERVER + 404`.
+For example, your application can inform the calling side that the resource specified under the `r` key in the StreamID string is not availble - it then sets the value to `SRT_REJC_SERVER + 404`.

 - Returns:
   * 0 in case of success.